precice/elmer-adapter/README.md

 The adapter is called during runtime by Elmer.
 It is developed as a standalone library of Elmer features, so it has to be built before running the simulation.
 For building, Elmer provides a FORTRAN wrapper to make sure that code compiled by the user is compatible with `ElmerSolver`.

-To build the adapter, run the script `Adapter/build.sh`.
-If Elmer is installed, this script should work out of the box.
+To build the adapter, navigate to the folder `Adapter` and run `make`.
+If Elmer is installed correctly, this should work out of the box.

 ## Use the adapter